 It is strongly advised that the candidate should have recently studied for and passed the RYA Yachtmaster Shorebased Theory exam.
 Unlike the IYT Master of Yachts 200t, it is not a prerequisite for the exam, although it is strongly recommended that candidates attend and complete the shore-based theory training course.

 Although the RYA Yachtmaster Theory course is not a prerequisite for the Yachtmaster Offshore examination, it is a prerequisite for the MCA Officer Of The Watch (OOW) and it is therefore in your best interest to complete the course as soon as possible.

-This course is highly recognised in the yachting community and although there are captains running vessels within up to 200 gross tonnes with this certificate, it is more commonly being seen as a a prerequisite for hiring a deckhand/lead deckhand or bosun, depending on the size of the vessel.
+This course is highly recognised in the yachting community and although there are captains running vessels within up to 200 gross tonnes with this certificate, it is more commonly being seen as a prerequisite for hiring a deckhand/lead deckhand or bosun, depending on the size of the vessel.
 Holding a Yachtmaster offshore ticket demonstrates boat handling ability, as well as a competent level of navigation, seamanship and collision avoidance practices.
-It therefore allows you take on more responsibility on board your vessel.
+It, therefore, allows you to take on more responsibility onboard your vessel.

 Yachtmaster Offshore Commercial Endorsement.

 If you are working on an MCA compliant commercial craft, where your certificate of competency is a requirement (in this case your Yachtmaster offshore), you will need to get it commercially endorsed.
 This allows the holder to work onboard British flagged vessels subject to the MCA's codes of practice for small commercial vessels up to 24m in length.

 The additional certifications are required before you can apply: